Bobby13113/AI-Play-Ground/README.md

 2. **ComfyUI**:

-   - ComfyUI should be installed and running.
-You must have the checkpoint `realvisxlV50Lightning.Ng9I.safetensors` installed in the `checkpoints` folder for the workflow.
+   - ComfyUI is installed and running on an Unbuntu VM.
+You must have the checkpoint you wish to use installed in the `checkpoints` folder for the workflow.
    - Alternatively, you can modify `workflow.json` to use any other model/checkpoint.
+I will have several different workflow.json files avaiable for diffenert image projects.

 3. **Ollama**:

-   - Ollama LLM server should be installed and accessible.
+   - Ollama LLM server is installed on a Unbuntu VM on the Dell R730 with the Nvidia A10 configured with PCI Passthrough.

 4. **Configuration via `.env`**:
    - The project uses a `.env` file for configuring server addresses.
 Below are custom configuration settings:
      ```bash
-     COMFYUI_SERVER_ADDRESS=192.168.1.10:8188
+     COMFYUI_SERVER_ADDRESS=192.168.50.50:8080
-     OLLAMA_SERVER_ADDRESS=192.168.1.10:11436
+     OLLAMA_SERVER_ADDRESS=192.168.50.32:11434
      ```
    - Adjust these values to match your environment.